 Mississippi State Department of Health COVID-19 Hotline is now available 24/7 (877) 978-6453

-While school is out the Mississippi Department of Education wants to make sure students continue to learn.
+Schools will remain closed through the spring semester but the Mississippi Department of Education wants to make sure students continue to learn.
 MDE has compiled a host of learning-at-home resources for students from pre-K through grade 12 to support student learning during the extended school closure.
 The MDE learning-at-home webpages will be updated periodically.